Local hidden variable values without optimization procedures: Excess and LHV models

 In this section, we establish a connection between the notion of excess of certain class of matrices and the LHV value of a Bell inequality.
 The key observation is the following.
 Given a classical value (\ref{LHVM}) for a matrix $M$, we can always find an equivalent matrix $M'$ such that the optimal LHV strategy is achieved when all outputs are equal to $+1$, for both Alice and Bob.
 Thus, the LHV value of the related Bell inequality is given by the sum of all the entries of matrix $M'$, i.e. its excess.
 Let us now formalize this observation. \begin{prop} If $M$ is a matrix of order $mq$ having maximal excess with respect to $q$-equivalence, then the LHV value (\ref{LHVM}) equals the excess of the matrix $M$, i.e. $\mathcal{C}=\Sigma(M)$.
 Also, for any Bell inequality (\ref{BellM}) induced by a given matrix $M$, there is a $q$-equivalent matrix $M'$ such that $\mathcal{C}(M)=\Sigma(M')$. \end{prop}

-The relevance of Prop.~\ref{excessLHV} consists in the fact that matrices $M$ having maximal excess have been exhaustively studied by mathematicians during the last five decades, including a wide range of Hadamard matrices \cite{B77,FK87,KF88,KS91,K91,XXS03,CK04}, complex Hadamard matrices \cite{KS93}, Hadamard tensors \cite{FG05} and orthogonal designs \cite{HLS78}.
+\begin{proof} The optimal LHV strategy is given by all-one outcomes for both Alice and Bob.
+Thus, the LHV value is given by the sum of all the entries of matrix $M$.
+Conversely, if the local variables producing the LHV value are $\{a_x\}$ and $\{b_y\}$, for Alice and Bob, respectively, then $M'_{[sx][ty]}=(a^s_xb^t_y)^*M_{[sx][ty]}$ produces an equivalent Bell inequality satisfying $\mathcal{C}(M')=\Sigma(M')$.
+Note that $M'$ satisfies the symmetry (\ref{symm}). \end{proof} The relevance of Prop.~\ref{excessLHV} consists in the fact that matrices $M$ having maximal excess have been exhaustively studied by mathematicians during the last five decades, including a wide range of Hadamard matrices \cite{B77,FK87,KF88,KS91,K91,XXS03,CK04}, complex Hadamard matrices \cite{KS93}, Hadamard tensors \cite{FG05} and orthogonal designs \cite{HLS78}.
 These results considerably extend the set of Bell inequalities for which the LHV value is known \cite{BCPSW14}, which is not a minor observation taking into account the hardness to calculate the LHV value of a bipartite Bell inequality \cite{ALMSS98}.

 For the rest of the work, we restrict our attention to matrices $M$ associated to Bell inequalities achieving the LHV value when the local deterministic strategies of both Alice and Bob have outcomes $+1$.